Massachusetts Small Business Support

 Other North Shore Networking Groups

-Jacqui Richard from Phil Richard Insurance and Steven R. Wallace of Living Legacy Financial have joined forces to host events for Young Professional Networking on the North Shore (Peabody, Danvers, Beverly, Salem, Andover, and surrounding cities) of Massachusetts as well as the Greater Boston Area.
-Their mission: Empower young professionals to help each other grow and prosper in our careers, with a focus on connecting, not selling.
+Jacqui Richard from Phil Richard Insurance hosts events for socially responsible professionals on the North Shore (Peabody, Danvers, Beverly, Salem, Andover, and surrounding cities) of Massachusetts as well as the Greater Boston Area.

 North Shore Women in Business was founded in March 1984 by Linda Morkeski.
 Linda was looking for a way to develop a network of businesswomen looking for business contacts.The first meeting 33 years ago was attended by 18 business women.
 Today the organization is one of the top women’s networking organizations in the area with members who are actively involved in operations and activities.